 - Verifying available and nearby drivers

-How You Can Build An App Like Uber
+How To Build an App like Uber

-Driver App Functionalities
+Uber Driver App Functionalities

 To build an app like Uber, your driver app will need embedded features to carry out the following:

-- Alerting the driver: Your drivers will need the ability to view trip and passenger information, and the option to either accept a ride or take a pass.
+- Alerting the driver: Your drivers will need the ability to view trip and passenger information and the option to either accept a ride or take a pass.